matt5834/guides/pages/quickstart/dashboard.md

 {% include image.html file="courseStream.png" url="" alt="Jekyll" caption="Course Stream" %}
 **Students** can view important information in the Course Stream such as grades or feedback given and due dates for assignemnts.
 Students should be reminded to check this when they log in.

-**Teachers** will see in the Course Stream all course activity such as submitted assignemnts and comments from students.
+**Teachers** will see in the Course Stream all course activity such as submitted assignments and comments from students.